victorolinasc/junit-formatter/README.md

 ## Umbrella projects

 `JUnitFormatter` works with umbrella projects too.
-By default, it will generate the xml report on each sub-project build folder.
+By default, it will generate the XML report on each sub-project build folder.
 So, as an example, if you have two apps (`my-app` and `another`) it will generate the following reports:

 - `_build/test/lib/my_app/report_file.xml`
 - `_build/test/lib/another/report_file.xml`